📖 This guide explains:

-A FTP Monitor allows you to upload PDF documents to a monitored folder.
-PDF files found will automatically be processed and created as flipbooks.
-This eases the burden of bulk upload or giving a designer an easy way to upload to Flipbooks etc.
+An FTP Monitor allows you to upload PDF documents to a monitored folder.
+PDF files found will automatically be processed and created as Flipbooks.
+This eases the burden of bulk upload, or giving a designer an easy way to upload to Flipbooks.

 Need the same PDF but in 50 languages created as Flipbooks?
-Simply drag n' drop 'em!
+Simply drag n' drop 'em to your monitored folder!

-First step to using our FTP Monitor is to of course have a FTP Server for us to monitor.
-If you don't already have one, or don't know how to create one - iPaper can create one for you to use.
+First step to using our FTP Monitor is to of course have an FTP Server for us to monitor.

 Create a new FTP Monitor

 Now that your FTP server is up and running, it's time to direct the Monitor in iPaper to monitor it:

 In iPaper, click on Flipbooks from the vertical menu on the left.